simon-ritchie/apysc/docs_src/source/sprite.md

 ## What is the Sprite

 The `Sprite` class is the container of each `DisplayObject` instance.
-It also has the `Graphics` class interfaces and can draw each vector graphics.
+It also has the `Graphics` class interfaces and can draw each vector graphic.

 ## graphics attribute interfaces

-The `Sprite` instance has the `graphics` attribute and you can draw each vector graphics with it.
+The `Sprite` instance has the `graphics` attribute and you can draw each vector graphic with it.
 For example, the following code will draw the cyan color rectangle.

 ```py
 # runnable